-The open road!
-The promise of adventure!
-The reality of a toddler in the backseat asking “Are we there yet?” approximately 7,842 times.
-Planning a road trip with a little one can feel daunting, but with the right preparation and realistic expectations, you can survive a road trip with a toddler and even create some cherished family memories.
+Planning a road trip with a toddler can feel overwhelming.
+However, with the right preparation and realistic expectations, you can survive a road trip with a toddler.
+You might even create some great family memories along the way!

 Planning your road trip with a toddler